yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 ### Change data capture (CDC) options

-To learn about CDC, see [Change data capture (CDC)](../../architecture/cdc-architecture).
+To learn about CDC, see [Change data capture (CDC)](../../../architecture/cdc-architecture).

 ##### --cdc_rpc_timeout_ms

-Timeout used for CDC->`yb-tserver` asynchronous RPC calls.
+The timeout used for CDC->`yb-tserver` asynchronous RPC calls.

 Default: `30000`

 ##### --cdc_state_checkpoint_update_interval_ms

-RAte at which CDC state's checkpoint is updated.
+The rate at which CDC state's checkpoint is updated.

 Default: `15000`